tinySSB/tiny-ssb-spec/README.md

   references to messages are "backlinks" (point *backwards* in time).
-- **new transports**: with LoRa as the benchmark tinySSB can access extremely long-distance (~10km), low energy (solar) communication, as well as pocket-to-pocket communication with Bluetooth Low-energy.
+- **new transports**: with LoRa as the benchmark tinySSB can access extremely long-distance (~10km), low energy (solar) communication, as well as pocket-to-pocket communication with pairing-free Bluetooth Low Energy.

+An applications running on a device can write messages to the device's feed, and read all other feeds that have been replicated to this device.
+Other than that, applications cannot talk to each other directly.

 <details>
     <summary>More implications... (click to expand)</summary>

-- you can publish to your own feed anytime... you are your own source of
+- you can publish to your own feed anytime... you are your own source of truth
 - there is no password reset
     - if you lose your device / the signing keys, there is no recovering them
-- your "database" is only a local, subjective snapshot based on what you've replicated
+- your "database" of replicated feeds is only a local, subjective snapshot based on what you've replicated
     - you will never have all the feeds (islands are ok!)
     - expect partitions / concurrency/ lags
     - expect eventual consistency
-- there is no guarenteed ordering of messages
+- there is no guarenteed ordering of messages in some global time
     - there is no central physical (or logical) machine that is "authoring", just many parallel peers.
     - the best you can do is "causal ordering" + an algorithm for tie-breaking